-- 3.3.1.
-Prior approval is required for all movement of alternative livestock within the state; after determination by CPW and CDA that the movement does not present a substantial risk of spreading CWD, based on the location of the source and receiving farms, presence of CWD in the wild in proximity to the farms, length of surveillance at the source farm, and other relevant factors.
-Provided, however, that if the receiving farm's CWD surveillance Status is higher than the source farm's CWD Surveillance Status, the receiving farm shall assume and have the lower CWD Surveillance Status. - 3.3.2.
-Upon receipt of any request to move alternative livestock within the state, the State Veterinarian shall forward the request and all necessary documentation, including, but not limited to, the CWD surveillance Status records for the farms involved, to CPW for review and approval.
-The State Veterinarian and CPW shall have 5 business days to review all necessary surveillance documents - 3.3.3.
-No evaluation of determination of CWD risk is required for alternative livestock shipped directly to slaughter or to a biosecure farm approved by CPW and CDA.

-3.4.
-When the Commissioner has reasonable grounds to believe that a violation of this Part 3 has occurred, the Commissioner may quarantine, both the source, if an in-state farm, and the receiving alternative livestock farms.
+- 3.39.2.
+Upon receipt of any request to move alternative livestock within the state, the State Veterinarian shall forward the request and all necessary documentation, including, but not limited to, the CWD surveillance Status records for the facilities-farms involved, to CPW for review and approval. <a href="The State Veterinarian and CPW shall have 5 business days to review all necessary surveillance documents of CPW has not made a determination within five working days, the State Veterinarian may presume that CPW has no objection to the requested movement. - 3.39.3.
+No evaluation of determination of CWD risk is required for alternative livestock shipped directly to slaughter or to a biosecure facilityfarm approved by CPW and CDA. - 3.410.
+When the Commissioner has reasonable grounds to believe that a violation of this Part 3 has occurred, he-the Commissioner may quarantine, both the source, if an in-state facilityfarm, and the receiving alternative livestock facilitiesfarms.
 In addition, the State Veterinarian may reduce the CWD Surveillance Status as deemed appropriate, including reducing the status to zero (0) months.
 The State Veterinarian may take into account mitigating circumstances when determining other penalties.
 Egregious violations may result in revocation of the alternative livestock license after appropriate hearing before the State Board of Stock Inspection Commissioners.